mathijs28498/plugin-framework/README.md

 The framework knows 2 lifetimes, singleton and scoped.
 Singleton plugins are initialized at the start of the application and get shutdown when the application finishes.
 Scoped plugins live for the duration of their scope.
 During the initialization of singleton plugins, the buddy allocator acts as a permanent allocation for the lifetime of the application.

-***

-## Features

-- **Linux/Zephyr RTOS style subsystem** - plugins communicate via interfaces that expose a vtable with an opaqua context struct, similar to how drivers and subsystems are abstracted in Linux and Zephyr RTOS
-- **Dynamic plugin loading** - plugins are discovered and loaded at runtime via shared libraries or at compile time using a combindation of CMake and Python
-- **Dependency resolution** - automatic ordering and validation of plugin dependencies at load time
-- **Buddy allocator** - each plugin can allocate dynamic memory using the buddy allocator plugin.
-This allows for fast dynamic memory without heap allocations
-- **Isolated plugin contexts** - plugins cannot access each other's memory directly; communication goes through well-defined interfaces
-- **Cross-platform** - targets Windows (MSVC), with Linux, web, and embedded systems in mind
-- **CMake build system** - includes code generation scripts via Python integrated into the build pipeline

-***

 ## Architecture

 ```